 I started my Hermosa Beach, CA, therapy practice with the goal of helping individuals navigate life’s challenges.
 Ultimately, my hope is that therapy will enable my clients to lead happier and healthier lives.
-In order to expand my capacity to serve a wider base of clients, I have three additional therapists who work in my practice.
-Marilyn Ashley, MFTi, Jesyka Lueck MFTi, and Macy Grimm, PCCI, all have had intensive clinical training and their compassionate approach to therapy make them excellent clinicians.
-Read more about Marilyn, Jesyka, and Macy below!
+In order to expand my capacity to serve a wider base of clients, I have two additional therapists who work in my practice.
+Kristina Cleland, AMFT, and Macy Grimm, PCCI, both have had intensive clinical training and their compassionate approach to therapy make them excellent clinicians.
+Read more about Kristina and Macy below!

 Do you ever feel alone with issues you are going through and there is nobody who will understand?
 You took a courageous first step in reaching out for support and guidance.
 Everyone goes through a period of time in their lives that may feel overwhelming or difficult to deal with alone.
 It is helpful to learn how to face these challenges and painful emotions in a safe and nonjudgmental space.
 I am here to provide a comfortable environment to guide you through the struggles you are experiencing so that you can develop your own inner strength, gain a better understanding of self, and reach your full potential.

 I earned a Bachelor of Science degree in Psychology from San Diego State University.
 I then earned a Master’s degree in Marriage & Family Therapy (MMFT) from the University of Southern California (USC).
 I am a member of the California Association of Marriage and Family Therapists—CAMFT.
 My work experience includes: